Mayo Performing Arts Center

 6 people favorited this theater

-The Community Theatre was opened by Walter Reade in late-1937 with the exhibition of the Carole Lombard, Frederic March comedy “Nothing Sacred”.
+The Community Theatre was opened by Walter Reade on December 23, 1937 with the Carole Lombard, Frederic March comedy “Nothing Sacred”.
 The 40-foot tall building, fronted by four white Corinthian pillars in a Greco-Roman style, was built to show movies though, for a time in the late-1940’s, it also hosted big band performances.
-Operated by the Reade organization until being sold in 1974, it went through several owners before going dark in the 1980’s.
+Operated by the Walter Reade organization until being sold in 1974, it went through several owners before going dark in the 1980’s.

 When, in February of 1994, the conductor of St. Petersburg’s Kirov Orchestra visited the facility, he was witness to a dilapidated building in which the lobby ceiling had collapsed, there were broken seats sitting in piles, and mushrooms were growing in the balcony.
 However, after stepping foot on the stage and clapping his hands to test the acoustics, conductor Valery Gergiev agreed to have the Orchestra perform in the theatre as part of the Morris International Festival of the Arts, which had a short-term, rent-free lease on the space.
 Between that visit and the musical performance on September 29, 1994, nearly 300 volunteers scraped, cleaned, and painted the theatre in preparation.